 During this year, a bill was proposed that would re-criminalize marijuana.
 Oregon House Bill 3466 failed; it would have increased the penalties to a Class A misdemeanor with a fine of $100 to $1000 per gram, as well as instating a new crime for being under the influence of cannabis, with fines up to $5000.
 The miscarriage of this prohibition acted as a reminding gesture that cannabis culture in Oregon was there to stay, with plans to keep evolving.

-Medical marijuana usage was passed in 1998.
-Patients with specific qualifying medical conditions and illness were able to either grow their own flower or contract another person to do it on their behalf.
-This is where the early stages of growing restrictions came into play, as patients were allowed to possess up two three cannabis plants.
-Oregon was one of the first states to allow cannabis use for medical treatment.
+Medical marijuana was approved in 1998.
+Medical consumers with specific qualifying medical conditions were able to either grow their own flower or contract another person to do it on their behalf.
+This is where the early stages of growing restrictions came into play, as medical consumers were allowed to possess up two three cannabis plants.
+Oregon was one of the first states to allow cannabis use for medical consumption.

 The polls presented a new opportunity: retail cannabis for medical marijuana.
 Voters, however, voted the bill down.
 Medical dispensaries were not viable for the people of Oregon, despite the overwhelming need for an evolving system.

-Oregon Legislature upped the amount of possession and plant limits for patients within the medical marijuana program.
+Oregon Legislature upped the amount of possession and plant limits for medical consumers within the medical marijuana program.
 This was the year that a medical card first appeared, along with a registry for grow sites and a provision for growers to be reimbursed for utilities costs.
-Patients were able to possess up to 24 ounces and own or grow six mature plants.
+Medical cardholders were able to possess up to 24 ounces and own or grow six mature plants.

 Oregon voters denied a proposed bill that would allow retail sales of marijuana, for the second time.
 It failed with 56.15% of voter opposition.

 This year did see progress, however, when the Oregon Board of Pharmacy moved marijuana from a Schedule I drug to a Schedule II.
-This decision showed a progressive move in how influencers were thinking about cannabis; it reflected that cannabis should be considered as less dangerous and possibly beneficial for treatment, rather than a highly addictive substance.
+This decision showed a progressive move in how influencers were thinking about cannabis.
 Oregon was the first state in the United States to make this change.